apache/tvm/docs/vta/install.md

 ### Custom VTA Bitstream Compilation

-High-level parameters are listed under `<vta root>/make/config.json` and can be customized by the user.
+High-level parameters are listed under `tvm/vta/config/vta_config.json` and can be customized by the user.
 For this custom VTA Bitstream Compilation exercise, we'll change the frequency of our design, so it can be clocked a little faster.
 * Set the `HW_FREQ` field to `142`.
 The Pynq board supports 100, 142, 167 and 200MHz clocks.
 Note that the higher the frequency, the harder it will be to close timing.
 Increasing the frequency can lead to timing violation and thus faulty hardware.
 * Set the `HW_CLK_TARGET` to `6`.
 This parameters refers to the target clock period in ns passed to HLS - a lower clock period leads to more aggressive pipelining to achieve timing closure at higher frequencies.
 Technically a 142MHz clock would require a 7ns target, but we intentionally lower the clock target to 6ns to more aggressively pipeline our design.